Russia Hoaxers Must Face Justice, Interview with The Federalist's Sean Davis | TRIGGERED Ep.265

 We don't really have much right now.

-Import Prices are down, inflation is way down, and yet you have Powell just saying, no, we can't cut rates.
+Um, you know, in spite of those awful tariffs that we were warned about, import prices are down, inflation is way down, and yet you have Powell just saying, no, we can't cut rates.

 I think what's happening right now is there's a concerted effort given how close the margins are in the House.

-I think a lot of people in government who are left-wingers, I think the media, I think they're just trying to get to next November and hope that they can get maybe a one-seat margin.
+I think a lot of people in government who are left-wingers, I think the media, I think they're just trying to get to next November and hope that they can get maybe a one seat margin, then they can grind everything to a halt again.

-They can impeach Trump again, and then they'll ride that wave to a presidential victory in 28.
+They can impeach Trump again, and then they'll ride that wave to a presidential victory in 2028.

 I think it is entirely political sabotage.

-Now, we could get into the whole issue of whether like central banking and fiat currency is even the right thing to do.
+Now we could get into the whole issue of whether like central banking and fiat currency is even the right thing to do.

 I obviously don't think it is, but the genie's probably out of the bottle on that globally.

-Yeah, I mean, does any of that change?
+I mean, does any of that change?

 I mean, listen, I think probably anyone in the comment section right now is probably shouting and screaming, end the Fed.

-You know, what are your thoughts on that as it relates to the future?
+What are your thoughts on that as it relates to the future?

-But where do you think that goes that we could sort of create some of the independence that we need from these politicized actors?
+But where do you think that goes, that we could sort of create some of the independence that we need from these politicized actors?

 Yeah, I do think it's possible.